arindal1/watchdog-keylogger/README.md

 ## Disclaimer

 WatchDog is intended for educational and testing purposes only.
 It should not be used for any illegal or unethical activities.
-The developers of this project are not responsible for any misuse or damage caused by the use of this software.
+The developer of this project is not responsible for any misuse or damage caused by the use of this software.
 Always use keyloggers responsibly and ethically, respecting the privacy and security of others.